 Other sessions include officer safety, violence and crime prevention, terrorism awareness, tactical response, K-9 operations, weapon safety, and cybercrime.

 To apply, employees should fill out the online application.
-Applicants who are selected for the Faculty/Staff Police Academy will be notified by by email.
+Applicants who are selected for the Faculty/Staff Police Academy will be notified by email.

 To apply, students should complete the online application Applicants who are selected for the Student's Police Academy will be notified by email.